Thursday, May 25, 2023

 Prepare yourself for another post in our Crafty Chaos series...

 A bit much?
 Probably.
-Do I care?
-Not really.

-With these consideration in mind, I decided to keep it simple with paper patterns (inexpensive and recyclable) and transfer paper.
-I hadn't found anyone else who used this approach, so I wasn't sure how well it would work - but thankfully, it worked just fine!
-My designs aren't as crisp as some of the others I've seen.
-Given my plans and considerations for these bricks though, I'm 100% okay with that.
+With those considerations in mind, she decided to keep things simple with paper patterns (inexpensive and recyclable) and transfer paper.
+We hadn't seen anyone else use this approach, so we weren't sure how well it would work — but thankfully, it worked just fine!

 Painting the bricks:

-(I bought my transfer paper on Amazon)
+(She bought the transfer paper on Amazon.)

-What I'll try differently next time:
+What she'll try differently next time:

-More block lettering
+• More block lettering

-Less painter's tape.
+• Less painter's tape.

 Stay tuned for updates on how these ideas actually pan out!